 After going through a centrifuge (to separate out the molasses) and evaporation, the sugar crystals are left.
 This is called “raw sugar”, which has trace amounts of the original molasses, (about 2%) along with some plant material.
 It is also known as Turbinado, Demerara or unrefined sugar.
 It has a light brown color due to the thin coating of molasses.

 Now, refined sugar is simply the same raw sugar that goes through more filtering, washing and separation, which removes the remaining impurities and molasses.
 During processing, it is “bleached” and becomes white.

 Well, what about brown sugar?
 This is simply the refined white sugar, with some molasses mixed back in at the end of the refining process.
+Sugar is sugar!
+Just ask Alice H. Lichtenstein, DSc, senior scientist at the HNRCA and executive editor of Tufts Health & Nutrition Letter [1,2,3].
 With me so far?
 Not what you expected.

 So what’s the difference?

 The molasses in the “raw” sugar or brown sugar, has trace amounts of minerals like calcium, potassium, iron and magnesium.
 Yes!.. so it is healthier.
 Uhhhh, not so fast.
 Trace amounts mean, negligible amounts, not enough to make a difference in the human body.